 But perhaps it’s Briand who best sums up what it means to win a World Superyacht Award: “It is like being inducted into the yachting hall of fame.”

-Nominations for the World Superyacht Awards 2025 are now open.
-For more information, contact the events team.
+Tickets are now on sale for the World Superyacht Awards 2025 and nominations will remain open until 31 December 2024.
+For more information about the awards, please contact the events team.